AFTER SHINY WORLD PREMIERE IN BERLIN: THE SWING SPECTACLE ON A LARGE TOUR

 Frank Sinatra, one of the world‘s greatest entertainers, is unforgotten till today: With his songs like „My Way“, „Strangers In The Night“ or „New York, New York“ he gained international renown and he is regarded as one of the most influential personalities of pop music in the 20th century.
 His life was changing between Las Vegas and New York, performances on stages all over the world, passionate marriages with Nancy Barbato, Ava Gardner and Mia Farrow, mysterious relations to Mafia and policy.

 „That’s Life – The Sinatra Musical“ by producer of success Oliver Forster (e.g. „Falco - The Musical“ and „BEAT IT! – The Musical on the King of Pop!“), is presenting in impressing scenes Sinatra’s unique career, but also depicts the shady sides of his glamorous looking life.
 The Las Vegas Show presents „Frankie Boy‘s“ greatest hits and relegates the audience into the legendary time of Swing and Big Bands.
-At the occasion of Frank Sinatra’s 105th anniversary „That’s Life“ will have its world premiere in the Theater at the Potsdamer Platz in Berlin and be on big tour afterwards in Germany, Austria and Switzerland in the cities Berlin, Leipzig, Dresden, Munich, Vienna, Dusseldorf, Frankfurt on the Main, Bern and Basel.
+At the occasion of Frank Sinatra’s 105th anniversary „That’s Life“ had its world premiere in the Theater at the Potsdamer Platz in Berlin and is now on big tour in Germany, Austria and Switzerland in the cities Berlin, Leipzig, Dresden, Munich, Vienna, Dusseldorf, Frankfurt on the Main, Bern and Basel.

 More than 50 years in show business